syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/position.md

 ---
 # Position

 The `Position` property specifies the sliding position of the DrawerView panel.
-The `Position` property has the following four options:
+The `Position` property has the following four options,

 * Left